Gavin Barwell: Downing Street Chief of staff (2017–2019)

 On 10 June 2017, Theresa May appointed Barwell Downing Street Chief of Staff.
 Following the Grenfell Tower fire of 14 June 2017, he was criticised by The Independent for adding to delays in publishing a report into fire safety which followed the 2009 Lakanal House fire.
 The day following the fire, he walked past journalists but refused to answer any questions.

-Following the departure of Theresa May as Prime Minister in July 2019, Barwell stepped down as Chief of Staff and was replaced by Dominic Cummings and Sir Eddie Lister.
+Following the departure of Theresa May as Prime Minister in July 2019, Barwell stepped down as Chief of Staff and was replaced by Dominic Cummings and Sir Edward Lister.

 In November 2020 Atlantic Books acquired the rights to Barwell's book, Chief of Staff: My Time as the Prime Minister's Right-Hand Man, that was published in September 2021.

 House of Lords

 Barwell was nominated for a life peerage in Theresa May's Resignation Honours List in September 2019.
 He was created Baron Barwell, of Croydon in the London Borough of Croydon, on 7 October 2019.

+Having initially been a Conservative peer, since 13 October 2025, he has been a non-affiliated peer.
+In July 2026, the leader of the Conservative Party, Kemi Badenoch, confirmed that she would not restore the Conservative whip to him.